PECOS-packages/PECOS/docs/user-guide/llvm-setup.md

 ### Detection Priority

-The `pecos-llvm` tool searches for LLVM 14 in this order:
+The `pecos llvm` tooling searches for LLVM 14 in this order:

 1. **Home directory:**
    - Windows: `~/.pecos/deps/llvm-14`